“Kingdom of Ash”

 by Sarah J. Maas

 Summary: Literally the whole world is going to shit.
 Aelin is captured and completely powerless chained in an iron coffin by the bitch queen Maeve; Rowan is frantically searching the world for her.
 Manon, Dorian, and Chaol are all scrambling to find help and allies.
 Aedion is trying to hold everything together and lead the army while Lysandra pretends to be Aelin but doesn’t actually have the power of the Firebringer.
 And well, Earwan is spewing out all his minions and monsters in hopes of conquering the world, killing everyone, and then destroying it.
 Nice guy.

-10 Kick-ass Things about Sarah J. Maas’ “Kingdom of Ash”
+10 Kick-Ass Things about Sarah J. Maas’s “Kingdom of Ash”